smspillaz/reading/papers/dl/generalization/improving_out_of_distribution_robustness_via_selective_augmentation.md

 In this paper they consider the problem of a subpopulation shift (imbalanced data) and domain shifts.

-They try to learn invariant predictors without resitrctiong model representations or predictors.
+They try to learn invariant predictors without restricting model representations or predictors.

 Selective augmentation called LISA - which interpolates samples with either the same labels but different domain or with the same domain but with different labels.